vegapnk/RJW-Genes/README.md

 - Extra Genitalia (and a Futa Attempt)
 - Most RJW Traits, Cumflation Immunity, Elasticity
 - Cum-Amount Changes, Transfer Nutrition Boosts
-- Mech Breeding / Insect Breeding Additions
+- Mech Breeding / Insect Breeding Additions & Orgasmic Mytosis
 - Human-Animal Gene Inheritance merged from [Shabakur](https://github.com/Shabakur/RJW_Animal_Gene_Inheritance)
 - Succubi, Incubi & Cumazones that utilize Fertilin, similar to Hemogen
 - Insect-Caste Mechanics, with Queens, Drones and Workers and a conditional reproduction
+- Patches for some popular / common Xenotypes from other Mods.

 See [planned things](TODOS.md) and feel free to contribute.
 With the Human-Animal-Gene Inheritance we have a lot of XML that you can contribute!
 We have a [template](./Common/Defs/RaceGeneDefs/RaceGeneDefs_template.xml) and you can add animals and/or genes from mods there (Racegroups are base-rjw).
+If you want to make your own Hive-Xenotypes, please see the required XMLs at [Changelog - 1.2](./CHANGELOG.md).

 ## Bugs?